-The bill requires the statewide care coordination infrastructure to include a cloud-based platform to allow providers that do not utilize an electronic health record to actively participate in the care coordination infrastructure.
+The act requires the statewide care coordination infrastructure to include a cloud-based platform to allow providers that do not utilize an electronic health record to actively participate in the care coordination infrastructure.

-The bill requires the behavioral health administration (BHA) to:
+The act requires the behavioral health administration (BHA) to:

 - Ensure navigators are available through the statewide care coordination infrastructure website and mobile application, as well as in specific regional locations; and

 - Utilize behavioral health administrative service organizations to help individuals and families initiate care and ensure timely access to services.